IBM/alchemy-logging/docs/implementation-spec.md

 # Design Summary

-The proposed logging framework has the following key tenants:
+The Alchemy Logging framework has the following key tenants:

 1. The specification for the framework is agnostic to the programming language it is implemented in, but the language-specific implementations may adapt the interface to feel native in the specific language.